 Gotta love animals!

 We've all had our ups and downs in life.
 To be able to go out and have that quiet, peaceful, majestic horse listen to problems and not be judgmental, has helped me many times throughout the years.
 Their unconditional love is surpassed by no other.
 I feel that all animals, like humans, have their own personalities and feelings for families and friends.
-For this reason and knowing about the inhumane treatment of farm animals, I became a vegetarian over 20 years ago.
-Five years ago I gave up cheese and most dairy products.
+For this reason and knowing about the inhumane treatment of farm animals, I became a vegetarian in 1992.
+I gave up cheese and most dairy products in 2008.
 My husband and I are now changing all our household products to bio-degradable, with no animal byproducts, and with no animal testing (check www.peta.org for a list of products that use and do not use animal testing).
 We do not support items that are produced where animals are treated inhumanly.